 - Has non-straddled bench or bucket type seats for two or more people.

 - Incorporates a roll bar or comparable skeletal system or design.

 Any machine that meets ATV specs, but, has a mass greater than 900 pounds, but less than 2,000 pounds.

 Examples of this class of machine include the Polaris Big Boss or a six wheeler.

-When handled cautiously and sensibly, all-terrain vehicles (ATVs) and utility terrain vehicles (UTVs) produce a reservoir of pleasure and family entertainment as well as being a beneficial machine for work and traversing the outdoors around Homestead.
+When handled cautiously and sensibly, all-terrain vehicles (ATVs) and utility terrain vehicles (UTVs) produce a reservoir of pleasure and family entertainment as well as being a beneficial machine for work and traversing the outdoors around North Bend.
 However, when used foolishly by novice or amateur operators, these lightweight vehicles can be quite dangerous.
 It is your duty as the operator of the ATV to engage this sport safely.

 Never indulge in alcoholic refreshments or consciousness-altering drugs before or during ATV/UTV operation (or any vehicle for that matter).